 What you will study

-Leadership in practice; Leadership styles, the darker side of leadership, reality of leadership, leadership stories, making difficult decisions, whistle blowing, managing the media, managing meetings, interviewing, managing conflict, influencing people.
+Leadership in practice; Leadership styles, the darker side of leadership, the reality of leadership, leadership stories, making difficult decisions, whistleblowing, managing the media, managing meetings, interviewing, managing conflict, influencing people.

 Reflection: reflection and the reflective process, models of reflection.